 Tip: If you opt not to glaze (but still want to use nuts), mix some into the batter.

 Do not glaze the donuts until they are fully cooled.
 Otherwise, the glaze will melt right into the donuts.

 Speaking of glaze, you want it on the thicker side.
 It’s best to add a little pineapple juice, mix in and see how you like the consistency.
 Then, add more as needed.
 And if you thin out your glaze too much, no worries!
 Just add a little more icing sugar to thicken things.

-Canned pineapple was used, but you can totally use fresh if you prefer.
+Canned pineapple is used, but you can totally use fresh if you prefer.

-Another delicious add in to these carrot cake donuts is fresh orange zest.
+Another delicious addition to these carrot cake donuts is fresh orange zest.
 You can mix some into the batter, as well as top the glaze.

 Hope you love these glazed carrot cake donuts as much as we do!